-CompIQ MINI Pro Compressor is a unique featured compressor/limiter pedal, with qualities rivaled only by expensive studio gear.
+CompIQ MINI Pro Compressor is a unique featured compressor/limiter mini pedal, with qualities rivaled only by expensive studio gear.
 It provides the amount of control and versatility needed for professional audio processing while preserving the musical response and transparency of analog circuitry.
 Designed with bass and guitar in mind, it is excellent with any other instrument, and also with vocals – with an appropriate microphone pre-amp.
 The MINI may be the first device offering Blackmer® VCA-based Feed Forward and Feed-Back compression in the same housing, especially of this size.

 CompIQ MINI Pro is an all-analog compressor pedal designed for guitar and bass and hand-built around the top-class 4320 THAT Analog Engine®.
 It provides the essential controls for achieving professional-level audio compression, something never before seen in a package of this size.
-At the heart of processing, a true RMS-level detector measures the input signal and applies accurate feed-forward compression through a transparent sounding, high-performance Blackmer® VCA.
+At the heart of processing, a true RMS-level detector measures the input signal and applies accurate feed-forward compression through a transparent-sounding, high-performance Blackmer® VCA.

 I can’t think of any devices that are similarly small and can do nearly as much with studio-ready sound quality.
 Despite the reduced size, the CompIQ Mini adopted the essential aspect of its siblings – the clean compression.
 And that without compromises.

-CompIQ MINI features Ratio, Threshold, Gain, Dry/Wet Mix, which all interact with each other and offer the manual continuous controls necessary for a balanced and refined compression setting.
+CompIQ MINI features Ratio, Threshold, Gain, and Dry/Wet Mix, which all interact with each other and offer the manual continuous controls necessary for a balanced and refined compression setting.
 Not often found in compression pedals, Compression Knee can be selected between Soft or Hard to best suit any musical needs.
 Soft knee provides a subtle and more transparent effect application.
-Hard knee compression is in-your-face obvious and is better suited for country pickin’ or bass slappin’ playing styles when dynamic output must be an effect in itself.
+Hard knee compression is in-your-face obvious and is better suited for country pickin’ or bass-slappin’ playing styles when dynamic output must be an effect in itself.
 CompIQ MINI Pro also makes up for a perfect limiting effect or it can act as a compressor/sustainer pedal, when a high ratio, higher threshold, and hard knee are balanced altogether.

 Slower timings suit slow musical phrasings like bass lines or arpeggiated chords.
 But really, there are no rules here, just experiment and let the ear be the judge.
-Regardless of the playing style, the dynamic auto timing of the compressor will always sound great.
+Regardless of the playing style, the dynamic auto-timing of the compressor will always sound great.
 Fast transients are released faster, while steady signals decay slower.
 On average, the release time is 10-15 times the attack time, in each setting.

-The amount of compression (or gain reduction) is indicated by a responsive 5-LED display, for visual feedback over how much the signal is reduced while compression takes place.
+The amount of compression (or gain reduction) is indicated by a responsive 5-LED display, for visual feedback on how much the signal is reduced while compression takes place.
 The True-Bypass routing leaves the bass or guitar signal chain untouched when the pedal is not engaged, even if it’s not powered.

-All analog, accurate, transparent compression from a tiny effect pedal
+All analog, accurate, transparent compression

 CompIQ MINI Pro Compressor was designed with guitar in mind but make no mistake, it can add dynamic feeling to any audio signal, including vocals – with an appropriate preamp.
 We think it may also be among the best mini bass compressor effect pedals.
-Many instruments that can benefit from CompIQ qualities: electric guitar & bass, electric acoustic guitar & bass, electric string instruments, harmonica, brass instruments, synthesizers, etc.
+Many instruments can benefit from CompIQ qualities: electric guitar & bass, electric acoustic guitar & bass, electric string instruments, harmonica, brass instruments, synthesizers, etc.

 There are other small format compressors on the market but I’m not aware of anything that comes close to the punch Becos packs into the CompIQ MINI Pro.
 It works great with bass.
 This little pedal rivals many full-featured compressors on the market at a fraction of the size.